 - Ask someone with a role on the page to obtain an Access Token using this tool and send it to you.
-You can then use the “Manually connect account” button on the plugin settings page to connect the account and display the feed.
+When connecting a source you can then select “+ Add Account Manually” and enter the Access Token and ID for that page.

 - Use the Facebook Page Plugin widget.
 This will allow you to display a feed from any public Facebook page, however, it has limited customization options.